Darkspeed294/HP-Omen-15-DC-1xxxx-Hackintosh-Opencore/README.md

 - After installation, mount the efi partition of the macos hard drive and usb and copy the efi from the usb onto the hard drive
 - Ready and done. unplug, reboot and stash that backup dummy usb somewhere!

+> [!CAUTION]
+> ### _After you have installed Sonoma with a Broadcom chipset, WIFI will not work!_<br><br>
+> With [BrcmPatchRam](https://github.com/acidanthera/BrcmPatchRAM) and [AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup) you are able to get functional bluetooth, but wifi requires some additional patching using [OCLP](https://github.com/dortania/OpenCore-Legacy-Patcher).<br><br>
+See the step-by-step [wifi patching guide for Sonoma](https://github.com/Darkspeed294/HP-Omen-15-DC-1xxxx-Hackintosh-Opencore/blob/main/WiFi_Sonoma.md) to fix this until there is an official patch (or if Apple decides to be nice for once 😁).

 # Screenshots
 <details>